orbeon/orbeon-forms-doc/xforms/xbl/extensions.md

 [Orbeon Forms 2018.1 ONLY] This also checks properties such as `oxf.xforms.xbl.fr.currency.prefix` and if the value of the property is found and not empty, it is as if the attribute was present on the bound node.

-In the context of Form Runner, use instead the `fr:use-if-param-non-blank` attribute.
+In the context of Form Runner, use instead the `fr:keep-if-param-non-blank` attribute.

-## fr:use-if-param-non-blank
+## fr:keep-if-param-non-blank

 [SINCE Orbeon Forms 2018.2]